 I have been part of the advisory panel for the BAPAM psycho-social working group looking at mental health in the performing arts sector and a contributor to the AFEM’s Electronic Music Industry Guide to Mental Health.

-I am currently working with the MMF on their Accelerator Programme delivering psycho-educational workshops specifically looking at the artist/manager relationship.
+As a wellbeing consultant, my clients include YM&U, Young Turks, Believe Music, BIMM, ACM and the MMF on their Accelerator Programme delivering psycho-educational workshops specifically looking at the artist/manager relationship.

 Evening Standard: October 2018